hustlinfuzz/ASSIMILATE/README.md

 [Cardinal Points (2026 Remaster) - Coil](https://muterecords.bandcamp.com/track/cardinal-points-2026-remaster)

 Antisocial, Autistic, + shy.
-Be nice to me I'm dumb and do not know how to make conversation with people my age, but the intent is there.
+Be nice to me I'm dumb and do not know how to make conversation with people my age, but the intent is there (Though I'm usually in editor).
 Spiritually a grown man.
 I don't have a group or anything.
 If you are a popular Homestuck person DNI with me or anyone I know (Unless u are my friend).
+I'm ok with ships but not as my Dirks.

 DirkJake, Nonbinary MLM Jake, & MLM Dirk truther.
 I don't have much to say about myself publicly, I am a Knight of Void, or Prince of Heart.
 I kin Jake English, Vivec, Enki Ankarian from F&H, & some.
 I like Morrowind, Psychonauts, horror, and more.
 AroAce Nonbinary fag.
 (AroAce because I can't pull.)